Understanding Stillbirths - a look at Stillbirths in Singapore

 Save a memento of the baby

-Experts say that it is best to have a memento from someone who died so you have a tangible reminder.
+Experts say that it is best to have a memento of the deceased so you have a tangible reminder.
 Mementos could be a lock of hair, hand and footprints, a picture of you holding Baby or the Baby's hospital shawl.
 There is a volunteer organization called Now I lay Me Down To Sleep, where volunteer photographers assist in providing you with a complimentary keepsake photo of your child(ren).

 Lean on your spouse, family and friends for support.
 Stay away from people who make you feel worse about the loss.
 At this moment in time, it's extremely vital that you get over your grief and surround yourself with positive and supportive people.
-Join a support group of parents who have experienced the same thing and sign up for counselling.
-You may consider joining the Child Bereavement in Singapore support group and the Singapore infant loss support group on Facebook.
-Do also read Mummy Blogger Jolene L's stillbirth experience.
+Perhaps, joining a support group of parents who have experienced a similar ordeal could be something that you need, or even some counselling advice.